mextex/dicta/README.md

 ## Core Functionality

+- Detect data changes in a nested dict
 - Throw a callback, when the nested data structure changes
 - Write data to a JSON file, when the nested data structure changes
+- Easily import & export JSON files to/from a nested dict

 ## Features